gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 The algorithm can be tuned with the following parameters:

-- _n_ – minimum number of points required to estimate model parameters
+- $n$ – minimum number of points required to estimate model parameters
-- _k_ – maximum number of iterations
+- $k$ – maximum number of iterations
-- _t_ – distance threshold to determine points that fit well to model
+- $t$ – distance threshold to determine points that fit well to model
-- _d_ – number of close points required to assert a model fits well
+- $d$ – number of close points required to assert a model fits well

 The parameter that needs most attention is _k_ – number of iterations.
 Next, we'll see how to determine its value.